ArnaudBelcour/Workflow_GeneList_Analysis/README.md

 # Network Enrichment Analysis

-enzymeToPathway.R translates Enzyme Commission number (ec) into pathway using KEGGREST, it creates a tsv file (in temporaryFiles directory) containing ec number associated with the pathway name and the pathway ID on KEGG.
+enzyme_to_pathway.R translates Enzyme Commission number (ec) into pathway using KEGGREST, it creates a tsv file (in temporaryFiles directory) containing ec number associated with the pathway name and the pathway ID on KEGG.

 # Launch the analysis

 ## Launch GO terms Enrichment Analysis

 First, create a directory named "inputFiles".
 Put your data on it (see part "GO terms Enrichment Analysis" for more details on the needed files).
-To launch the analysis, just launch the "enrichmentAnalysis.py" script with python.
+To launch the analysis, just launch the "workflow_manager.py" script with python.